At Seattle Cancer Care Alliance (SCCA), we are committed to serving our community.

 By providing care throughout the greater Seattle area, and as a national and international center of excellence that advances the standard of cancer care globally, we know the quality of care we provide makes a lasting difference in our region.

 SCCA’s community benefit work takes our aim to provide longer, better, richer lives for our patients and extends it to our whole community.

-Our community benefit activities are informed by the SCCA 2016 Community Health Needs Assessment (CHNA), which provided us with a deeper understanding of the impact of cancer on our region.
+Our community benefit activities are informed by the the new SCCA 2019 Community Health Needs Assessment (CHNA), which provides us with a deeper understanding of the impact of cancer on our region.
 For our work to improve cancer-related population health outcomes in SCCA’s service area, we define our community as everyone in King, Pierce and Snohomish Counties.
 This three-county area is where most our patients live, where our recognition is highest and where we believe we can make some of our greatest impacts.

-The SCCA 2016-2019 Community Benefit Strategic Implementation Plan outlines our four priority areas for addressing the community’s cancer-related health needs.
+The SCCA 2019-2022 Community Benefit Strategic Implementation Plan is under development and will outline upcoming efforts to address the community’s cancer-related health needs.
 Follow the links below to access additional resources on SCCA’s website that are related to our Community Benefit priority areas: